 Please note this list is not exhaustive.

-Send draft letter with evidence to ARC to be reviewed before sending off
+Send draft letter with evidence to the Advice Service to be reviewed before sending off

-Once agreed on the final version with your ARC Adviser, the Adviser can send the letter to SFE on your behalf.
+Once agreed on the final version with your Advice Service Adviser, the Adviser can send the letter to SFE on your behalf.
 The Adviser may also attach their own letter of support if this is what they have agreed with you.

 It usually takes between four and six weeks for Student Finance England to consider the CPR request.
 You should keep checking your emails and ask SFE for updates if it exceeds this time.